MedhatElessawy/Automotive-OBD_II-UDS-Security-Framework/README.md

 ```
 ## License

-This project is licensed under the MIT License.

-You are free to use, modify, and distribute this code for educational or commercial purposes, provided that the original license notice is retained.
+This project is for educational and research purposes only.
+Use responsibly in controlled lab environments

 ## Disclaimer